Linoleic acid skin care

 It is important to note that, while linoleic acid is beneficial to health, too much of it can be harmful.
 It is critical to consume linoleic acid in moderation and to eat a well-balanced diet.

-Linoleic Acid for acne prone skin
+Linoleic Acid for Acne Prone Skin

-Linoleic Acid for acne prone skin
+Linoleic Acid for Acne Prone Skin

 Most people who get breakouts have an excess of Oleic Acid, a (non-essential) Omega-9 fatty acid that helps the skin lock in and retain moisture but can easily get trapped in pores when not properly balanced with Linoleic Acid.
 Whereas Oleic Acid is quite rich, causing excess oil in acne-prone skin, Linoleic Acid is much thinner and lighter, making it suitable for those with oily/acne-prone skin.